simon125/google-keep-clone/README.md

 ### Google keep clone is a clone of well known service from google for notes/tasks and much more.

-By doing it, I'm trying to clone the UI almost in 100%(from. list of notes, panel for searching) without bunch of features, Project for me is some kind of challange, sandbox for new features/packages/compoennts, and playground for good practise for react which I'm looking for in docs/medium/tutorials.
+By doing it, I was trying to clone the UI almost in 100%(from. list of notes, panel for searching) without bunch of features, Project for me is kind of challange, sandbox for new getting know new features/packages/compoennts/libraries, and playground for getting know good practices and approaches in react which I'm looking for in docs/medium/tutorials.

 ### Live demo